visualizedata/data-structures/README.md

 * Gitelman, Afterward

 **Weekly Assignment 10, due 11/6 at 4:00pm:**
-You will create an endpoint for the sensor data you have been collecting in previous assignments.
-The endpoint must write a stream.
+You will write a query for the sensor data in your SQL database, restructuring the data in the process.
+You will create an endpoint that will provide this data to a (hypothetical) front-end interface that contains a visual representation of this data.

 **Final assignment 2 distributed, due 12/11 at 4:00pm**